 How does Cortana order the results?

-When a new dataset or custom Cortana answer page is added to Power BI and enabled for Cortana it can take up to 30 minutes for results to begin appearing in Cortana.
-Logging in and out of Windows 10, or otherwise restarting the Cortana process in Windows 10, will allow new content to appear immediately.
+When a new dataset or custom Cortana answer page is added to Power BI and enabled for Cortana, it can take up to 30 minutes for results to begin appearing in Cortana.
+Logging in and out of Windows 10, or otherwise restarting the Cortana process in Windows 10, will cause new content to appear immediately.

 Still can't get Cortana to work with Power BI?
 Try the Cortana troubleshooter.